Our Support Line is open every weekday from 9am-7pm (AEDT). Call us on 1800 592 410 or contact us

 You can talk to your parents, carers and family members like grandparents.
 If you’re visiting the hospital, there’s a social worker there who you can ask too.
 You can also talk to us and we’ll do our best to answer your questions.
 If you’re under 14, we’ll need to make sure your parent or carer is okay for us to speak with you.

 There aren’t always answers to questions though, or sometimes the answers are hard.
-You can also talk to your parents, carers and family, the social worker at hospital or us if you’re having a hard time.
+Make sure to reach out to somebody you trust if you’re having a hard time.

 Feelings & emotions